ktmeaton/plague-phylogeography-projects/narratives/plague-phylogeography-projects_main_local.md

 - *0.PE4h*

 For the purposes of this narrative, the sub-clade nomenclature will not be used.
 But if you're interested, you can view the [dataset colored by sub-clades here](http://localhost:4000/plague-phylogeography-projects/main/full/all?c=branch_minor&d=tree&legend=open&m=div&p=full).

 ---

+### Methods

+Sequencing projects that were only available from the Sequence Read Archive (SRA) underwent pre-processing using the [nf-core/eager pipeline](https://doi.org/10.7717/peerj.10947).
+Reads were trimmed for synthetic sequences, merged across paired end libraries and lanes, and aligned to the [*Y. pestis* reference genome](https://www.ncbi.nlm.nih.gov/assembly/GCA_000009065.1).
+Ancient DNA (aDNA) projects were required to obtain 70% coverage of the reference genome at a minimum depth of 3X.
+For modern projects, a minimum depth of 10X was enforced.

+The [snippy pipeline](https://github.com/tseemann/snippy) was used to perform variant calling and multiple alignment on post-processed SRA datasets and pre-assembled genomes.
+The output multiple alignment was filtered to only include chromosomal regions, and sites with no more than 5% missing data.

+Model selection was performed using [Modelfinder](https://doi.org/10.1038/nmeth.4285) and a maximum likelihood tree was estimated across 10 independent runs of [IQTREE](https://doi.org/10.1093/molbev/msaa015) using the K3Pu+F+I model.
+Branch support was evaluated using 1000 iterations of the [ultrafast bootstrap approximation (UFboot)](https://doi.org/10.1093/molbev/msx281) and considered to have strong support if UFboot >= 95.

+---